 Flexible DVC Membership Options

 One downside of getting a timeshare is that it can feel restrictive.
-Owners have to travel to the same destination and typically get the timeshare during a specific time frame each year.
+Owners must travel to the same destination and typically get the timeshare during a specific time frame each year.

-The Disney Vacation Club completely reinvents the concept of the timeshare and offers a much more flexible experience.
+The Disney Vacation Club completely reinvents the timeshare concept and offers a more flexible experience.
 Plus, you can build a customized membership depending on how many points you want to get.

 To give you an idea of what members typically get, you can book a one-week stay for two at a studio in a resort for 150 points.
 If you have 250 points to spend, you can get five nights in a villa.